You are now about to witness the strength of street knowledge.

 In June of 2010, Sarah joined TWiT full-time.
 She produced, hosted, and edited various live shows across the network, including iPad Today, Tech News Tonight, iFive for the iPhone, and The Social Hour.
 She ate a lot of peanut butter preztels.

 In January 2015, Sarah joined TechCrunch as its first Executive Producer of Video.
-She also writes TechCrunch's new daily video show, "Crunch Report."
-It's going splendidly.
-Sarah walks to work every day with a spring in her step.
+She also wrote and hosted TechCrunch's daily video show, "Crunch Report," managed live productions at multiple TechCrunch Disrupt events, traveled a lot, and had an excellent time.